 In January of 2020, the Kentucky Supreme Court amended its Family Court Rules of Procedure and Practice.
 The new FCRPP included Kentucky’s first comprehensive set of statewide rules and standards governing court-appointed attorneys in child welfare cases, one of which requires completion of AOC’s training.

 AOC’s Department of Family and Juvenile Services is accepting registrants for Legal Training for Dependency, Neglect and Abuse cases trainings.
 For the first time, these trainings will be available online.
 The free online DNA training curriculum gives attorneys an overview of Kentucky statutory and case law applicable to DNA cases and cases for termination of parental rights, with a focus on the federal law that requires reasonable efforts to keep families together and provide children with safe and permanent homes.
 The new curriculum also includes training on appellate and evidentiary issues related to DNA and TPR cases, as well as information on trauma and child development.
-The online curriculum will be offered in two half-day tracks.
-Tentatively, the tracks will be as follows:
+The online curriculum will be offered in two half-day tracks that will cover the following topics:

 - Reasonable Efforts